ihmeuw/vivarium_research/docs/source/models/causes/malaria/index.rst

 Model Assumptions and Limitations
 ---------------------------------

-Malaria has been modeled extensively and in very in depth ways.
-For this model, we will not be including any of the causes of malaria (mosquitos) and so this model is not appropriate for interventions targetting malaria prevention or treatment directly.
+Malaria has been modeled extensively by other teams.
+For this model, we will not be including any information on vectors and so it is not appropriate for interventions targetting malaria prevention or treatment directly.

 There is evidence that people living in malaria endemic areas do gain immunity over